San Diego State University's Research Horizons series highlights remarkable early

 Most people know the importance of engaging in self-care, but many of us nevertheless

 neglect our emotional and physical well-being.
-SDSU counseling and school psychology professor
+Counseling and school psychology professor

 Arianne Miller’s research aims to identify and remove the obstacles that prevent people

-and communities from participating in the vital practices that promote
+and communities from participating in the vital practices that promote health and

 Research Horizons: Lluvia Flores-Rentería’s California Flora Research

-Flores-Rentería’s life work.
-She studies how plants interact with fungi and microbes, and how those
+Flores-Rentería’s studies how plants interact with fungi and microbes, and how those

 interactions are influenced during episodes of extreme climate, such as drought or